Skip to main content

 • /vendors

-To include the above folders, create a .semgrepignore file without those paths.
+To include these folders, create a .semgrepignore file without those paths.

 Files, folders, and code beyond Semgrep's scope